On bi-skew braces and brace blocks

-We begin this section by showing that all the braces with multiplicative group $\Z^2$ are in fact bi-skew braces.
+We begin this section by showing that all the braces with multiplicative group isomorphic to $\Z^2$ are in fact bi-skew braces.
 We need the following result. \begin{theorem} Let $(A,\cdot,\circ)$ be a two-sided brace such that $(A,\circ)$ is finitely generated abelian of rank $n$.
-Then $(A,\cdot)$ is finitely generated abelian of rank $n$. \end{theorem} \begin{proof} By~\cite[Theorem 3]{Wat68}, if $(A,\circ)$ is finitely generated abelian, then $(A,\cdot)$ is finitely generated; by~\cite[Theorem B]{AD95}, the ranks of $(A,\circ)$ and $(A,\cdot)$ coincide. \end{proof}
+Then $(A,\cdot)$ is finitely generated abelian of rank $n$. \end{theorem} \begin{proof} By~\cite[Theorem 3]{Wat68}, if $(A,\circ)$ is finitely generated abelian, then $(A,\cdot)$ is finitely generated.
+By~\cite[Theorem B]{AD95}, the ranks of $(A,\circ)$ and $(A,\cdot)$ coincide. \end{proof}

 \begin{proposition} Let $A$ be a brace with multiplicative group isomorphic to $\Z^n$.
 Then $A$ is right nilpotent of class at most $n$. \end{proposition} \begin{proof} By Theorem~\ref{theorem: Amberg}, $(A,\cdot)$ is finitely generated of rank $n$.
 Let $T$ be the (necessarily finite) torsion subgroup of $(A,\cdot)$.
-As $T$ is a characteristic subgroup of $(A,\cdot)$, it is also a finite subgroup of $(A,\circ)$, and thus $T$ is trivial.
+As $T$ is a characteristic subgroup of $(A,\cdot)$, it is a left ideal of $A$, so also a finite subgroup of $(A,\circ)$, and thus $T$ is trivial.
 It follows that $(A,\cdot)\cong \Z^n$.

 Now for a prime $p$, let $I_p\cong (p\Z)^n$ be the characteristic subgroup of $(A,\cdot)$ generated by all $p$-powers of elements.
 Then $A/I_p$ has order $p^n$, and therefore it is left nilpotent of class at most $n$ by~\cite[Corollary of Proposition 8]{Rum07a}.
-As $A/I_p$ is a two-sided brace it is also right nilpotent of class at most $n$ or equivalently, $A^{(n+1)}\subseteq I_p$.
+As $A/I_p$ is a two-sided brace it is also right nilpotent of class at most $n$, or equivalently, $A^{(n+1)}\subseteq I_p$.
 We conclude that

 \end{proof}